AngularBootCamp/todo-list-tutorial/service.md

   ];
 ```

-## Create method on service to return the list
+## Create a method to return the list

-Now go to the generated service file, `src/app/todo-list.service.ts`, and add a `getTodoList` method that will return the `todoList` array.
+Now add a `getTodoList` method that will return the `todoList` array.
 The service will look like this:

 ```javascript
 import { Injectable } from '@angular/core';